openstack/openstack-manuals/doc/contributor-guide/source/docs-review.rst

   - http://stackalytics.com/?module=openstack-manuals&metric=commits

 - The PTL then consults the existing core team with a list of names to be removed and added from/to the core list.
-Once agreement is reached, the changes are made and advertised to the main documentation mailing list.
+Once an agreement is reached, the changes are made and advertised to the main documentation mailing list.
   Cores who are being removed will be contacted personally before removal.
 - Existing core team members can nominate a new core member at any time,